TAFFO-org/TAFFO/README.md

 $ cmake --build .
 ```

+If you want to modify TAFFO or see the debugging logs you need to also build LLVM in debug mode first.
+You are encouraged to follow our guide: [doc/BuildingLLVM.md](Building LLVM)

 ### 2: Modify and test the application

 Modify the application to insert annotations on the appropriate variable declarations, then use `taffo` to compile your application.